Tuesday, October 28, 2008

 Which was just what I didn’t need.
 After a punishing summer and fall at work, I was ready for a break, and the (new) Chiefland Star Party seemed the perfect place to get one.
 If you’ve been hiding under a rock the last decade or so, the Chiefland Star Party is a great big do under dark skies near the little Florida town of Chiefland.
 It's an event that has in the past attracted upwards of 300 deep sky-crazed amateur astronomers.
 Unfortunately, this much-loved venue had rapidly outgrown its facilities.
 There was no longer enough room for talks, vendors, porta-potties, or telescopes.
 For that reason, the CSP took a couple of years off.

-Suddenly it looked as if that might not happen, at least not in the limited amount of time I’d be Down Chiefland Way.
-Due to my always koo-koo schedule, I planned to arrive on the Wednesday prior to the star party (I am a Chiefland club member, so that would be permissible) and stay through only the first weekend of this week-long event.
+Suddenly, it looked as if that might not happen, at least not in the limited amount of time I’d be Down Chiefland Way.
+Due to my typically crazy schedule, I planned to arrive on the Wednesday prior to the star party (I am a Chiefland club member, so that would be permissible) and stay through only the first weekend of the week-long event.

 Otherwise?
 Quite a few folks were on the old "club" field already, and it was obvious from the number of vehicles on the official star party site just to the west that the revived CSP was going to be a big one this year.
-I began to set up in my usual location on the club field, opposite the picnic pavillions and just down from the Clubhouse, which was the spot my friend Pat Rochford and I had used for years.
+I began to set up in my usual location on the club field, opposite the picnic pavilions and just down from the Clubhouse, which was the spot my friend Pat Rochford and I had used for years.
 As soon as he saw me on the field, however, my old buddy Tom Clark (of Tectron Telescopes and Amateur Astronomy Magazine fame), roared over on his golf cart and convinced me to move to right outside his shop and close to the dome of the 42-inch Beast.
-We—me, fellow writer Steve Coe, current Amateur Astronomy editor Charlie Warren, and a couple of other friends—would have a mini-star party of our own right in the Clarks' "backyard."
+We—me, fellow astro-writer Steve Coe and a couple of other friends—would have a mini-star party of our own right in the Clarks' "backyard."

 When I pressed my eye to the 13, I was ready to be impressed, but not nearly knocked off the ladder as I was.
 What was before me (that seems a more apt way of describing the Ethos experience than “in the eyepiece”) was an enormous globe of tiny, tiny stars.
 The big old grandpappy glob literally filled that enormous field.
 Again, as I have said before to all who will listen, it was not just the big field that was so amazing.
 Oh, that was part of it, but what was CRAZY was how sharp the image was.
 And how high the contrast was.
 With M22 not much above 25 degrees, I expected mushiness, but that was most assuredly not what I got.
 It was crisp, it was beautiful, and the stars were deadly-sharp pinpoints despite their low-altitude.